How to Boost Your Freelance Business Using These 4 Social Media Platforms.

 - Creating an outstanding profile including information about your business and what you do.

 - Posting links to relevant content from your business blog/site.
+This article describes how to get likes on your posts

 - Creating a Facebook Page with adequate information and calls-to-action.